octogen-ai/shop-catalog-tools/README.md

 # Octogen Shop Catalog Tools

 This repository contains tools to download and work with the Octogen shopping catalogs.
+The instructions here have been tested on MacOS, but not on Windows.

 ## Getting Started